Advertisement

 The ITV jeeps are manufactured by American Growler, Inc. of Robbins, North Carolina.
 The company moved its 40-employee facility from Ocala, Florida to North Carolina in early 2007 to begin building test vehicles for the program.
 The ITV will fill light strike and utility roles in support of the Ship-To-Objective Maneuver force.
 It is replacing the USMC’s Interim Fast Attack Vehicles (IFAVs, the Mercedes G-Wagen), providing EFSS towing services and some ground mobility to heliborne elements of the MAGTF.
 The 4,000 pound vehicles are intended to have 2,000 pounds of carrying capacity.

 The ITV is not cheap, and one reason is a sophisticated suspension system that drops the chassis low to the ground for more convenient transport, then jacks it up more than a foot at the flick of a switch.
-V-22s have 5’6” ceilings that are low even in comparison to many helicopters, and this change was necessary in order to fit.
-The ITV “Growler” vehicles also added automatic transmission, power steering, and power brakes, heavier engines, and can switch to rear-wheel drive to help maneuver them within a V-22.
-The wheel base is narrow, which helps on narrow pathways, but also makes a vehicle “tippy” on turns.
+V-22s have 5’6″ ceilings that are low in comparison to many helicopters, and this change was necessary in order to fit.
+The ITV “Growler” vehicles also added automatic transmission, power steering, and power brakes, a heavier engine, and the ability to switch to rear-wheel drive to help maneuver them within a V-22.
+The wheel base is narrow, which helps on narrow pathways, but also makes the vehicle “tippy” on turns.

-Despite all this, the ITV’s level of mobility in off-road situations that feature very muddy or swampy ground, broken terrain like Afghanistan etc., may be questioned.
-In contrast, air-transportable tracked vehicles like Rheinmetall’s Wiesel, or BAE Hagglunds’ widely-deployed Bv206 have done very well in those circumstances.
+Despite all this costly technology, the ITV’s level of mobility in off-road situations that feature very muddy or swampy ground, broken terrain like Afghanistan etc., remains to be proven.
+In contrast, air-transportable tracked vehicles like Rheinmetall’s Wiesel, or BAE Hagglunds’ widely-deployed Bv206, have done very well in those circumstances.

 V-22 Cutaway